U of A Mullins Library pays for all cat adoptions at local animal shelter

 FAYETTEVILLE, Ark.
-(KFTA) — All cat adoption fees have been paid for at Fayetteville Animal Services.
+(KNWA) — All cat adoption fees have been paid for at Fayetteville Animal Services.

 Fayetteville Animal Services said that almost every single pet is available right now.